 Typically, there will be 5 assignments over the semester.
 The grade for an assignment will be 0, 1, 3, 4 or 5, depending on the quality of the answer provided.
 Particular attention will be given to the work out of the solutions.
 May be not all exercises from an assignment will be graded and instead only one exercise from an assignment will be randomly chosen and graded.

 The grading rule typically used is: 0: no attempt to do the assignment, 1: majority of incorrect or undocumented answers, but some effort shown.
 3: about half of the answers are correct and complete.
 4: nearly all answers are documented and correct.
 5: all answers are documented and correct.

 Final Exam 60%

 There will be a 2 hour exam at the end of the course at a time to be advised.
 The exam will cover the entire course.
 This includes all materials from the lectures, assignment textbook, and other readings, as well as discussions and exercises considered in the tutorials.
 The final exam is worth 60% of the course’s assessment.

-Legible hand-writing and the quality of English expression are considered to be integral parts of the assessment process.
-Please note that marks will be deducted in the final examination for poor English expression.
+Legible hand-writing and the quality of English expression are considered to be integral parts of the assessment process and may affect marks.

 Final student grades will be determined in the following way: